-- Slice open the jalapeno and remove the seeds and ribs by scraping with a spoon.
-Dice the jalapeno and the onion.
-Place the onion and jalapeno in the slow cooker along with the garlic, cumin, chili powder, and black pepper.
+- Dice the onion.
+Cut the stem off the jalapeño, slice it open lengthwise, and remove the seeds and ribs by scraping with a spoon.
+Dice the jalapeño and mince the garlic.
+Place the onion, garlic, and jalapeño in the slow cooker along with the cumin, chili powder, and black pepper.
 Do not add the salt.

 - Add the sorted and rinsed beans to the slow cooker along with 6 cups of water.
-Give everything a good stir to distribute the seasoning.
+Stir everything to distribute the seasoning.
 Secure the lid and cook on high for 4-5 hours or on low for 8.
 It’s okay if they cook longer, they’ll just be easier to mash.

-- After cooking, remove as much water as possible and reserve it in a bowl.
+- After cooking, remove about 1 cup of the water and reserve it in a bowl.
 Mash the beans and add the reserved water back in as needed.
 Make the beans a little thinner in texture than you’d expect because they will thicken as they cool.
-Season the beans with salt at this point.
-By adding salt at the end, you’ll need to add less and the beans won’t be so tough.
+Season the mashed beans with salt, beginning with one teaspoon and adding more to taste.
 I used approximately 1 Tbsp but add a little at a time until you’re satisfied.
 Serve warm!

 To freeze, divide the beans up and refrigerate until thoroughly cooled.
 Place in freezer safe containers, remove as much air as possible, label and date, and then transfer to the freezer.